-Much more commonly, there is AN effect, properly called voltage depression, which people now tend to refer to as memory effect.
+Much more commonly, there is an effect, properly called voltage depression, which people now tend to refer to as the “memory effect.”
 This is a bit unfortunate as the cause (and cure) is different from the true memory effect.
 For details, read on:

 Voltage depression is more severe in NiCd batteries than in NIMH.
 The explanation below concentrates on NiCd, the same principles apply to both.

 Let us look at Various Causes of “Memory” or Voltage Depression.

 Memory can be attributed to changes in the negative or cadmium plate.
 Recall that charging involves converting CD(OH) to Cd metal.
 Ordinarily, and under moderate charging currents, the cadmium that is deposited is microcrystalline (i.e. very small crystals).
 Now, metallurgical thermodynamics states that grain boundaries (boundaries between the crystals) are high-energy regions, and given time, the tendency of metals is for the grains to coalesce and form larger crystals.
 This is bad for the battery since it makes the cadmium harder to dissolve during high current discharge, and leads to high internal resistance and voltage depression.

 The trick to avoiding memory is avoiding forming large crystal cadmium.
 Very slow charging is bad, as slow growth aids large crystal growth – remember growing rock candy?
 High temperatures are bad, since the nucleation and growth of crystals is exponentially driven by temperature.
 The problem is that given time, one will get growth of cadmium crystals, and thus, one needs to reform the material.
 Partial cycling of the cells means that the material deep with the plate never is reformed.
 This leads to a growth of the crystals.
 By a proper execution of a discharge/charge cycle, one destroys the large crystal cadmium and replaces it with a microcrystalline form best for discharge.